Opening Statements in Divorce Mediation

 Cassie took her attorney’s advice and carefully put together an opening statement.
 She presented her own side of things while also acknowledging some of Brent’s positive qualities and contributions to the marriage.
 The effect surprised her.
 He dropped his combative posture almost immediately.
 That isn’t to say that there were no bumps at all during the course of the mediation.
 They were able to talk constructively though, and eventually they reached an agreement on all their issues.

-If you have questions about any part of the divorce mediation process, contact us today for a free consultation
+If you have questions about any part of the divorce mediation process, contact us today for an initial consultation